mczhuge/NLSOM/README.md

 * Design a more precise reward mechanism.
 * Enhance learnability of NLSOM.

-We are still working on a better version (reduce prompts, and add code part of Mindstorm).
+We are still working on a better version (reduce prompts, and code parts of Mindstorm).

 ## 💌 Acknowledgments